Severed Ways: Critical response

 The film received mixed criticism.
 Regarding viewer reactions, Stone said, "It seems like a love or hate thing."
 The New York Times noted Stone's adroit use of the beautiful natural scenery but criticized his lack of a "coherent tone" and described the grittier parts of the film as undermining "the moments of grandeur."
 Stone was compared favorably to filmmaker Werner Herzog for some of the film but in other scenes "his characters are running around like costumed geeks at a comic-book convention."

 Variety criticized the poor production, beginning with "still-breathing corpses—an early warning of the semi-amateur production values to come."
 Variety ridiculed the slangy language of the subtitles: "really killer" and "we're toast".
 The magazine praised Stone for his ability "to disappear into the wilderness—and his character—with minimal crew."

 The Village Voice was sharply critical, saying Stone should have been stopped from making the film.
 The Voice wrote that "the spectacle of two dudes mucking about in the primal forest becomes tedious as Stone embraces a '70s dippiness".

-The Boston Globe wrote that the most of the scenes "look like a homemade educational reenactment", and that the film was "Part Werner Herzog wilderness trial, part epic music video, part religious commentary, part jest".
+The Boston Globe wrote that most of the scenes "look like a homemade educational reenactment", and that the film was "Part Werner Herzog wilderness trial, part epic music video, part religious commentary, part jest".
 Otherwise, the Globe praised Stone's competence, his "refreshingly open eye", and how the camera "swoops and lopes and circles."